marko-mihajlovic/TypeUp/README.md

 This is a non-commercial app, and we simply want to share it with the rest of the world.
 TypeUp is designed to be simple, minimalistic and to launch quickly.
 Also, TypeUp label (app name in the launcher) is blank in order to keep the home screen minimalistic.

-➤ How to use?
+## How to use?
 Just download and type up the name of the app you want to open.

-➤ What about Privacy?
+## What about Privacy?
 We do NOT track, save, or share the searches you make or the apps you use.
 You are completely cut off from the rest of the world.

-➤ Features?
+## Features?
 • Free, No Ads, and No root required
 • Simply search and open apps
 • Long press desired app to open more options
 • Encourages digital minimalism
 • Uses minimum RAM and CPU
 • No unnecessary function in the app (to enhance security)
 • Zero Permission required, none, period
 • Your device information will never leave your device
 • Safe and Privacy focused, no servers and DOES NOT connect to the Internet

+## License
+Copyright Astral Play | Fybriz

+Google Play and the Google Play logo are trademarks of Google Inc.